 Archive – January 2013

 Fifty years ago, C. P. Snow delivered a famous lecture on "The Two Cultures," the sciences and the humanities.
-Hiltner will examine whether these two cultures can coexist and work together today.
+Visting Barron Professor Ken Hiltner examines whether these two cultures can coexist and work together today.

 Through Princeton's Grand Challenges Initiative, Joao Biehl mentors undergraduates working on their senior theses in a variety of global and domestic settings.